 Job Skills for New Careers

-Empower members of our communities who are working hard but not getting ahead.
+Help our community on the path to recovery.
+Empower people who are working hard but not getting ahead.

 The result of conversations with our caring fundholders and months of research, Job Skills for New Careers is a collaboration with four key organizations: Community Services League, Herndon Career Center, Mid-Continent Public Library and University of Central Missouri.
-This initiative will utilize each organization’s unique assets to offer trainings in fields that pay living wages and are in high demand in the region, including healthcare, information technology and skilled industrial trades.
+This initiative uses each organization’s unique assets to offer trainings in fields that pay living wages and continue to be in high demand in the region.

 Download the Job Skills for New Careers Proposal

 Our Partners and Their Expertise